top of page

 Protein

-These are the major building blocks for the body so it plays a huge role in maintaining the integrity of the skin barrier, encouraging the synthesis of the skin proteins and maintaining skin moisture.
+These are the major building blocks of the body so they play a huge role in maintaining the integrity of the skin barrier, encouraging the synthesis of the skin proteins, and maintaining skin moisture.

 • Whole egg: Whole eggs are highly proteinous and contain about 6.3g of protein per 50 g.